darkscript-dev/flutter-robot-face/README.md

-Absolutely.
-Here is the complete text.

-Copy everything inside the box below and paste it directly into your README.md file.

-code
-Markdown
-download
-content_copy
-expand_less

 # Flutter Robot Face Animator

 A highly performant and expressive animated robot face, built with Flutter's `CustomPainter`.
 This widget provides a set of lively, neon-style animations designed to run smoothly on a wide range of devices.